andreidobrinski/nestjs-complete-developers-guide-course-udemy/notes.md

 }
 // this is good because we can replace MessagesRepository with a mock repo that doesn't write to the file system for faster testing
 ```

+## SQLite

+- add SQLite vscode extension for help with debugging